inEmmetable/Honest-Work/content/what-to-change/overview.md

 question = "More information"
 [[sections.faq]]
 answer = "200 of the biggest publicly-traded companies are [ranked](https://www.corporatebenchmark.org/) annually on their human rights performance; see how your company fares.
+Companies based in Asia and companies in the ICT manufacturing sector tend to score lowest on their human rights performance." question = "How's your company doing?"
+[[sections.faq]]
-Companies based in Asia and companies in the ICT manufacturing sector tend to score lowest on their human rights performance." question = "The big contributors to the problem" [[sections.faq]] answer = "* Does your company undertake due diligence to ensure that there are no human rights breaches throughout its supply chain (i.e. beyond its direct suppliers)?\n* Where a human rights breach is found to have taken place, does your company provide remedy and compensation that is satisfactory to the victim?" question = "Questions for your company"
+answer = "* Does your company undertake due diligence to ensure that there are no human rights breaches throughout its supply chain (i.e. beyond its direct suppliers)?\n* Where a human rights breach is found to have taken place, does your company provide remedy and compensation that is satisfactory to the victim?" question = "Questions for your company"